 ***At this time, only Dr. Shadoan accepts students.
-Drs.
-Blackman and Gilmartin are not accepting students.***
+Dr. Gilmartin does not accept students.***

 Please do not call our office.
 Prior to contacting Dr. Shadoan via email, you must read/watch the appropriate items linked below.
-Then send your CV and a brief statement of your interest in Osteopathy (for DO students and residents list all prior OMM Courses, Conferences and Rotations).
+Then send your CV and a brief statement of your interest in Osteopathy (DO students and residents must list all prior OMM Courses, Conferences and Rotations).
 Once Dr. Shadoan has reviewed your request, he will let you know how to proceed.

 Due to high demand, students may need to schedule about 2 months in advance for shadowing and often longer for a rotation.
 Most of your questions should be answered on the website, so you will not need to contact our busy office staff.
 If you need to cancel, please give us sufficient notice so that we may schedule another student.

 - A Brief Guide to Osteopathic Medicine, For Students, By Students